NassAbd/InternApp/README.md

 - **Frontend**: `React`, `Vite`, `TypeScript`
 - **Dev/Runtime**: Docker, docker-compose

+## Features

+- **Multi-Source Scraping**: Scrapes job listings from various aerospace and defense company websites.
+- **Selective Scraping**: Allows users to select specific sources to scrape, saving time.
+- **Job Filtering**: Filter jobs by source module to narrow down the results.
+- **Full-Text Search**: Search for jobs by keywords in the title, company, or location.
+- **New Job Highlighting**: Newly scraped jobs are highlighted in the UI.
+- **Pagination**: Browse through a large number of job listings with ease.

 ## Getting Started

 ### Option A: Run with Docker (recommended for dev)